 There is a group of S&P 500 stocks called Dividend Aristocrats, which have increased the dividends they pay for at least 25 consecutive years.
 Every year the list changes, as companies raise and lower their dividends.

 Currently, there are 65 companies that meet the basic criteria of increasing their dividend for a quarter century straight.
-They include big names in energy, industrial production, real estate, defense contractors and more.
-And for investors looking for steady dividends, it may be a good place to start.
+They include big names in energy, industrial production, real estate, defense contractors, and more.
+For investors looking for steady dividends, this list may be a good place to start.

 Investors can calculate the dividend payout ratio by dividing the total dividends paid in a year by the company’s net income.
 By looking at this ratio over a period of years, investors can learn to differentiate among the dividend stocks in their portfolios.